IIITLucknowSWEngg/CSITTeam007/Assignment2/Test.md

-# Test Plan for Zomato Clone
+# Test Plan for Zomato

 ## 1. Introduction
-- The Zomato Clone is a platform connecting users with restaurants and delivery services.
+- Zomato is a platform connecting users with restaurants and delivery services.
 - This document outlines the testing methodology to ensure quality.

 ---